You may have heard the phrase “oxidative stress” and probably wondering what it actually means.

 - Dark leafy green vegetables

 For a healthy energy boost, try these Spirulina Cacao Energy Balls.

 You can also prevent and reduce oxidative stress by following a healthy lifestyle:

 - Protect your skin from UV damage by wearing sunscreen

 The formation of free radicals is normal and part of your body’s functioning.
 To be healthy, your body needs a balance between free radicals and antioxidants.
 When disrupted, this can lead to oxidative stress which is damaging for your body.

-While you cannot completely avoid exposure to free radicals in the physical environment, you can make lifestyle choices by exercising regularly and eating a healthy diet including plenty of antioxidants to help keep your body in balance.
+While you cannot completely avoid exposure to free radicals in the physical environment, you can make lifestyle choices by exercising regularly and eating a healthy diet including nutrients to protect your body against the effect of oxidative stress.